ionic-team/ionic-io-docs/services/deploy/deploying.md

 $ ionic deploy
 ```

-This will deploy your current app web content and clients will now detect that there is a new version of the app.
+This will deploy your current app web content, and clients will now detect that there is a new version of the app.

 ## Deploying old versions from the dashboard